How to Find a Medi-Cal Approved Doula in California

 live in California

-are currently pregnant or were pregnant within the past year
+are currently pregnant or or have been pregnant in the past year (no matter the outcome; ie miscarriage, abortion, etc.)

-are enrolled in a Medi-Cal Managed Care Plan
+are enrolled in Medi-Cal (and often with a Medi-Cal Managed Care Plan)

-Coverage may include prenatal visits, labor support, and postpartum visits.
-Some plans may also allow additional visits when recommended by a healthcare provider.
+Coverage includes prenatal visits, labor support, and postpartum visits.

 Why Families Seek Doula Support

-Families often begin looking for doulas when they recognize how meaningful the transition into parenthood can be.
+Families often begin looking for doulas when they recognize how consequential and demanding the transition into parenthood is.

 Doula support may help mothers: